bbolker/bbmisc/equity.md

 ## blinded applications

 Would it be possible to set up a system making the first stage (at least) of applicant review blinded (i.e. redact names, pronouns, other obvious clues)?
 This would obviously be logistically challenging, but it would at one stroke remove a huge fraction of the racial/gender cues that are subject to implicit bias at this early stage.
+(A colleague comments that this might work for gender, could be a problem if there are credentials that are associated with dominant groups - I'm not sure.
+What might the pitfalls be?)

 ## role of bias